andrewfhart/andrewfhart.github.com/_posts/2015-11-15-step-by-step-tic-tac-toe.markdown

 enum {IN_PROGRESS=0, USER_WON=USER, COMPUTER_WON=COMPUTER, DRAW};
 {% endhighlight %}

 Notice how we manually specified values this time?
-This allows us to specify that `USER_WON` should be set to whatever `USER` is, and `COMPUTER_WON` should be set to whatever `USER` is, etc. Remember, `enum`s just provide *aliases* for integer values.
+This allows us to specify that `PROGRESS` should be `0`, and `USER_WON` should be set to whatever `USER` is (defined in the other `enum`), and `COMPUTER_WON` should be set to whatever `USER` is, etc. Remember, `enum`s just provide *aliases* for integer values.

-So, we might design a function called `isGameOver` to return an `int` value in `{IN_PROGRESS, USER_WON, COMPUTER_WON, DRAW}` to account for each of the four possible outcomes.
+So, we might design a function called `isGameOver` to return an `int` value that was one of `IN_PROGRESS`, `USER_WON`,  `COMPUTER_WON`, or `DRAW` to account for each of the four possible outcomes.
 Such a function would, of course, need to be given the current state of the board (`board`) so that it could do the calculations.
 This seems reasonable.
 If we _did_ have such a function, our game flow blueprint could be updated as follows:

 {% highlight c++ %}
 ...